dmhernandez2525/DRY_Dry/src/docs/contributing/setup.md

 npm install
 ```

 Great 🌈!
-You've setup and installed all of DRY's dependencies.
+You've set up and installed all of DRY's dependencies.

 ## Development environment